Artistic impression only. Subject to change

 Under the masterplan:

-- The main Edina manor, War Memorial Hospital, and all Victorian heritage buildings will be retained.
+- The main Edina manor (currently named the Vickery Building), War Memorial Hospital, and all Victorian heritage buildings will be retained.

 - The Ellerslie, Banksia and Wych Hazel buildings will be retained and returned to a residential use.